fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 {{ tableContent | markdownTable }}

 The difference in those results is probably more than I was expecting to see to be honest.
 Grid-aware changes (even the limited ones I'm making) are showing a pretty sizeable reduction in energy used.
 The regular site has *a lot* of animation to give the glitch effects which get removed on the grid-aware version.
-The vibe I'm getting from these results is that they make up a fair portion of the energy use.
+The vibe I'm getting from these results is that these animations make up a fair portion of the energy use.

-## What next?
+## What's next?

 For this website, I'll probably take a bit of time and see if I can speed up the check for the `gaw-session` cookie in the Cloudflare Worker.
 Besides that, I don't think I'll be doing too much more tweaking of this website for the next few months at least.